Odd-frequency pairing in a nonunitary p-wave superconductor with multiple Majorana fermions: Odd-frequency Cooper pairs and multiple Majorana fermions

 The $\bigcirc$ and $\bigtriangleup$ plots in \fig{\ref{fig:energy}} depict the energy spectra as a function of the system size for $h_x/t_1=10^{-5},10^{-2}$.
-The nonzero $h_x$ means the perturbation breaking the Majorana fermions which are protected by the chiral symmetry.
+The magnetic field $h_x$ breaks the Majorana fermions that are protected by the chiral symmetry.
 In the 1 MF phase shown in \fig{\ref{fig:energy}(a)}, the energy spectrum does not change regardless of the magnitude of the perturbation.
 In the 2 MF phase, the degenerate energy modes do not go to zero but converge to a nonzero value as shown in \fig{\ref{fig:energy}(b)}.
-The converged value is on the order of $E_\mathrm{MF}/E_\mathrm{G}\sim h_x/t_1$.
+The converged value is on the order of $|E_\mathrm{MF}|/|E_\mathrm{G}|\sim h_x/t_1$.
 In the 3 MF phase, when a large perturbation is applied, the two degenerate energy modes become constant with the increase of $L$ {[\fig{\ref{fig:energy}}(c)]}.
-The nonzero value is about $E_\mathrm{MF}/E_\mathrm{G}\sim 10h_x/t_1$.
+The nonzero value is about $|E_\mathrm{MF}|/|E_\mathrm{G}|\sim 10h_x/t_1$.
 Although the other energy mode changes to a gentle slope, it decreases toward zero. \headfig{\ref{fig:energy}(d)}, in the 4 MF phase, shows that the four energy modes converge to nonzero values.
-These converged values are on the order of $E_\mathrm{MF}/E_\mathrm{G}\sim h_x/t_1$ or $10h_x/t_1$.
+These converged values are on the order of $|E_\mathrm{MF}|/|E_\mathrm{G}|\sim h_x/t_1$ or $10h_x/t_1$.
 From these results, it can be seen that it is not easy to detect the zero-energy state in the phase with an even number of Majorana fermions when magnetic fields are unintentionally applied in the $x$ direction that breaks the chiral symmetry.

-To correlate the multiple Majorana fermions and odd-frequency Cooper pairs, we demonstrate the odd-frequency pair amplitude enhanced by Majorana fermions.
-According to a spectrum bulk boundary correspondence, the $x$ component of the odd-frequency $\bm{\mathrm{f}}$ vector is closely related to the number of Majorana fermions in this system [\headapp{\ref{sect:app_sbbc}}].
+To correlate the multiple Majorana fermions and odd-frequency Cooper pairs, we demonstrate the odd-frequency pair amplitude that is enhanced by Majorana fermions.
+According to a spectral bulk-boundary correspondence, the $x$ component of the odd-frequency $\bm{\mathrm{f}}$ vector is closely related to the number of Majorana fermions in this system [\headapp{\ref{sect:app_sbbc}}].
 For that reason, we have focused on the $x$ component of the odd-frequency $\bm{\mathrm{f}}$ vector as a function of the system size in 1, 2, 3, and 4 MF phases [\figs{\ref{fig:odd-freq}(a)--\ref{fig:odd-freq}(d)}].
 These values are calculated by the Matsubara Green's function as written in \eqs{(\ref{eq:matsubara}), (\ref{eq:odd-freq}), and (\ref{eq:recurrence-left})}.